mravanelli/pytorch-kaldi/README.md

 ## Introduction
 The PyTorch-Kaldi project aims to bridge the gap between the Kaldi and the PyTorch toolkits, trying to inherit the efficiency of Kaldi and the flexibility of PyTorch.
-PyTorch-Kaldi is not only a simple interface between these software, but it embeds several useful features for developing modern speech recognizers.
+PyTorch-Kaldi is not only a simple interface between these toolkits, but it embeds several useful features for developing modern speech recognizers.
 For instance, the code is specifically designed to naturally plug-in user-defined acoustic models.
 As an alternative, users can exploit several pre-implemented neural networks that can be customized using intuitive configuration files.
 PyTorch-Kaldi supports multiple feature and label streams as well as combinations of neural networks, enabling the use of complex neural architectures.
 The toolkit is publicly-released along with rich documentation and is designed to properly work locally or on HPC clusters.

 Some features of the new version of the PyTorch-Kaldi toolkit: